-Michael Pollan, recently featured on Netflix in the four-part series Cooked, is the author of seven previous books, including Food Rules, In Defense of Food, The Omnivore’s Dilemma, and The Botany of Desire, all New York Times bestsellers.
-A longtime contributor to the New York Times Magazine, he is also the John S. and James L. Knight Professor of Journalism at Berkeley.
-In 2010, Time magazine named him one of the one hundred most influential people in the world.www.michaelpollan.com
+Michael Pollan is the author of eight books, including How to Change Your Mind, Cooked, Food Rules, In Defense of Food, The Omnivore’s Dilemma, and The Botany of Desire, all of which were New York Times bestsellers.
+He is also the author of the audiobook Caffeine: How Coffee and Tea Made the Modern World.
+A longtime contributor to The New York Times Magazine, Pollan teaches writing at Harvard University and the University of California, Berkeley.
+In 2010, Time magazine named him one of the one hundred most influential people in the world. www.michaelpollan.com

 Why do we need to defend food?

 We need to defend food by which I mean real food as opposed to processed food-like products—because it is under attack from nutrition scientists on one side, and the food industry on the other.
 Both encourage us to think in terms of nutrients, rather than foods, and both benefit from widespread confusion about something that should be quite simple: deciding what to eat.